PDF Button generates the PDF version of the current page or a specific portion.

 The method or library to be applied for conversion to pdf.
 The available options are:

 JS.
 It supports the same graphic and style you are using on your Elementor page or template.
 It doesn't support correctly the text between pages.
-It's not possible to add page breaks.
+It's not possible to add page breaks and use images via CDN.

 DomPDF supports CSS2 and templates.
-It doesn't support custom fonts and background.
+It doesn't support custom fonts and backgrounds.
 It's subject to limitations in complex layout conversions, so it is advisable to adopt layouts that are not too elaborate.

-Browser, the built-in browser print to PDF, very powerful and configurable by the user.
+Browser, the built-in browser print to PDF, is very powerful and configurable by the user.

 Title, the title of the generated document in pdf.
 It's the name of the post by default.
 You can use Tokens or Dynamic Tags.